ImageMagick/Usage-Markdown/basics/index.md

 Artifacts are also often used to hold special attributes that should be assigned to images that are read in, after the define has been given.

-The "`-label`" setting also just sets a artifact with the argument provided by the user.
+The "`-label`" setting also just sets an artifact with the argument provided by the user.
 This artifact is then converted into a '`label`' [Setting or Propriety](#set) after a new image has been read in or created.

 For example creating a "`rose:`" image with a label set